-The volcanic activity described in the previous chapters is entirely related to the formation of the Tyrrhenian Sea basin and of the Apennine-Maghrebian chain.
+The volcanic activity described in the previous chapters is entirely linked to the formation of the Tyrrhenian Sea basin and of the Apennine-Maghrebian chain.
 As discussed in Chap.
-13, the geodynamic evolution of this region results from the convergence between Europe and Africa, the subduction of various segments of the African lithosphere (Ionian Tethys, Adria) beneath the southern European margin, and the eastward migration of the compression front and backarc extension from Eocene-Oligocene to the present (e.g. Beltrando et al. 2010).
+13, the geodynamic evolution of this region is the result of the convergence between Europe and Africa, of the subduction of various segments of the African lithosphere (Ionian Tethys, Adria) beneath the southern European margin, and of the Eocene-Oligocene to present eastward migration of the compression front and backarc spreading Beltrando et al. (2010).
 Magmatism took place above subduction zones, in backarc settings and along the border of the foreland, and has been collectively indicated as the Apennine magmatic stage (see Chap.
 1).

-Slightly earlier and partially coeval with Apennine magmatism, a distinct stage of igneous activity developed during convergence/collision between Northern Adria and Europe, contemporaneously with the formation of the Alps.
-Such igneous activity developed essentially along the Alps with some minor occurrences in the Adria-Africa plate, and is referred to as the Alpine stage magmatism.
+Slightly earlier and partially coeval with Apennine magmatism, a distinct stage of igneous activity developed contemporaneously with the formation of the Alps, connected with Africa-Europe convergence/collision and the subduction of European plate beneath Northern Adria-Africa.
+Such igneous activity developed essentially along the Alps with some occurrences in the Adria-Africa plate, and is referred to as the Alpine stage magmatism.
 Ages range from Upper Cretaceous to Miocene.
-Compositions show many characteristics in common with the Apennine stage rocks, but there are also significant differences whose scrutiny is useful for a better understanding of magmatism and geodynamics along the Africa-Europe converging margins.
+Rocks compositions show many characteristics in common with the Apennine stage, but there are also significantly to achieve a better understanding of magmatism and geodynamics along the Africa-Europe converging margins.